10 Best Sleeping Pads for Backpacking in 2024

 • Great for: Winter camping, 4-season backpacking, side sleepers

-• What we like: Warmest sleeping pad on our list, very lightweight for how warm it is
+• Pros: Warmest sleeping pad on my list, very lightweight for how warm it is

-• What we don’t like: Most expensive sleeping pad on our list, noisy when you roll over, easy to slide off the slippery material if you move around a lot
+• Cons: Most expensive sleeping pad on my list, noisy when you roll over, easy to slide off the slippery material if you move around a lot

 This is one of the priciest sleeping pads on this list, but the Exped Ultra 7R Sleeping Pad is also the warmest by far with an R-value of 7.1.

-It’s made for mountaineering, winter camping, and backpacking so if that’s the kind of thing you’ll be doing, then investing in an ultra-warm, comfortable, lightweight sleeping pad like this will be worth it in the long run.
+It’s made for mountaineering and winter camping and backpacking, so if that’s the kind of thing you’ll be doing, then investing in an ultra-warm, comfortable, lightweight sleeping pad like this will be worth it in the long run.
+If you’re planning some winter camping trips, check out my best tips for staying warm this winter.

 Best Foam Sleeping Pad